oaklandrobotics/docs/src/software/contributing/git-workflow.md

 - **Description:** Include background information, requirements, steps to reproduce (for bugs), and expected behavior or completion criteria.

 ### Task Delegation & Claiming Issues
-- We **do not** formally assign issues to team members up front.
+- We encourage members to claim issues that they are interested in and would like to work on.
+This gives you the freedom to explore areas of the project that interest you and develop skills you want to learn.
+If you're unsure what to work on or would like some direction, feel free to reach out to leadership and we can help find an appropriate issue or assignment.
-- If you would like to work on an issue, **leave a comment on the issue thread** stating your intention (e.g., *"I'd like to work on this issue."*).
+- If you would like to work on an issue, [assign yourself](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users) to the issue on GitHub.
+You may also comment on the issue to give additional information if needed.
 - This signals your interest to the rest of the team and prevents duplicate work.

----

 ## 3. Branching Guidelines